|

 medical calls ranging from cardiac arrest to childbirth are just a few of the

-State Department of Emergency Medical Services as the Emergency First Responder in our
+designated by the State Department of Emergency Medical Services as the

-community.
-In addition to basic level care, Fairfield's Firefighters also are trained to
+Emergency First Responder in our community.
+In addition to basic level care,

 utilize defibrillators as well as administer medication for patients having